Oracle, Google disclosures on paid bloggers lack sizzle

-SAN FRANCISCO (Reuters) - Oracle Corp and Google Inc responded on Friday to a judge’s request for the identity of all writers who commented on the companies’ intellectual property lawsuit, and who received money from the tech giants.
+SAN FRANCISCO, Aug 17 (Reuters) - Oracle Corp and Google Inc responded on Friday to a judge’s request for the identity of all writers who commented on the companies’ intellectual property lawsuit, and who received money from the tech giants.

 But while the post-trial order from U.S. District Judge William Alsup earlier this month had riveted tech and legal circles, the companies’ responses contained no bombshells.